mligerhe/radiomicsvhio.github.io/content/team/marta.md

 heroBackground: 'team/team2.jpg'
 ---

-Biomedical Engineer specialized on the implementation of artificial intelligence (AI) for developing CT-radiomics based biomakers of response to immunotherapy.
+Marta is a biomedical engineer who joined the Radiomics group in 2018.
+Her researched is focused on the implementation of artificial intelligence (AI) for developing CT-radiomics based biomakers of response to immunotherapy.
+Moreover, she gives support in the development of
+CT-radiomics biomarkers in other cancer treatments.

 ## Ne verba patulosque numen vix libet